 Click here to go to my dog training website, with free resources

-I am a highly-qualified, professional dog trainer having recently been assessed by the board at the Institute of Modern Dog Trainers - I passed with flying colours!
+I am a highly-qualified, professional dog trainer assessed by the board at the Institute of Modern Dog Trainers - I passed with flying colours!
+In 2017 I also qualified as an Assistance Dog Trainer with Superdogs (of the Channel 4 series Rescue Dog to Superdog).
 I became a full member of the Pet Professional Guild in 2013.
 I am also a qualified trainer for the SCC (French equivalent of the Kennel Club).

 Many, many of our previous guests at our holiday cottages have benefited from my training over the years and their thanks and enthusiastic feedback spurred me on to work towards my qualifications and goal of becoming a Professional Dog Trainer.
 Many of these families have since included the Training Course Option during return holidays with us.
 Thanks for your support guys !
 I only use science-based FORCE-FREE techniques.
 I have experience of working with a deaf dog and a blind dog.
 I have included some testimonials at the foot of this page.